ZeeCoder/z-file-validator/README.md

 This module was written to handle client-side file input validation, using the File API.

+**Notes:**

-**Note:** the plugin itself doesn't check for [File API support](http://caniuse.com/#feat=fileapi), so the examples will assume that you have something under your belt to handle that.
+ - the plugin itself doesn't check for [File API support](http://caniuse.com/#feat=fileapi), so the examples will assume that you have something under your belt to handle that.
 (Like [Modernizr](http://modernizr.com).)

-*Also:* this module was written with jQuery in mind.
-This dependency will most likely be dropped in the future since hardly anything is used from jQuery's functionality.
+ - Although I use jQuery in the examples for convenience, the module itself does not depend on jQuery!

 Since this is a CommonJS module, it must be used alongside with [Browserify](http://browserify.org/), or something similar, like [WebPacker](http://webpack.github.io/).